nobodyscripts/LeafBlowerScript/Readme.md

 ## Changes

+Hotkeys: Added new systems to handle both the hotkeys for ingame and the script.

+GUI: Reflects custom hotkeys.

 GUI: Disabled Mine Sphere Count and Modifier if Greedy is enabled to be clear, the options conflict.
 Also renamed Amount > Count for clarity.

 Insert: Added MinerSphereModifier setting, custom amount to use per click when greedy mode is turned off.
 Added to GUI.

 Insert: Added MinerEnableTransmuteSdia setting, transmutes max Coal Bars to Shiny Diamonds.
 Added to GUI.

 Insert: Added MinerEnableTransmuteFuel setting, transmutes max Coal Diamonds to Fuel.
 Added to GUI.

 Insert: Added MinerEnableTransmuteSphere setting, transmutes max Coal Diamonds to Spheres.
 Added to GUI.

 Insert: Added MinerEnableTransmuteSdiaToCB setting, transmutes max Shiny Diamonds to Coal Diamonds.
 Added to GUI.

 ## TODO